The translation of this document is outdated.

 institution;

-3) appoint to and remove from office, as well as apply
+3) appoint to and remove from office, and also apply

 disciplinary measures to the manager of the joint